UWMadisonUcomm/devblog/_posts/2013-10-4-grunt-build-tool.markdown

 ## Final thoughts ##

-Grunt is a great general pupose automation tool with lots of existing contrib modules to make common project tasks easy to script and execute.
+Grunt is a great general purpose automation tool with lots of existing contrib modules to make common project tasks easy to script and execute.
 We like it because it fits nicely into most projects.
 Node.js has become a common part of our workflow, even if the project itelf is written in a different server side language.